Last updated

 In many cases where time units are used, a value in seconds is assumed unless otherwise specified.
 It may be helpful to display Seconds mode in the Timeflow view to select and copy specific times relating to a marker or keyframe.

-Displays the current playback time in the timeline, displayed in the format selected.
+Displays the current time in the timeline, displayed in the format selected.
 This can be changed manually to jump to another time.
 This corresponds to the playhead marker in the view shown below (orange wedge).

 This sets the ending time of the timeline.